DevExpress/devextreme-documentation/concepts/50 React Components/45 Optimize Performance/05 Do not Pass Inline Functions and Objects as Component Props/05 Object Literals Configuration.md

-Do not use properties that exist as nested components inside the component markup:
+Most properties of DevExtreme React Components are implemented as nested configuration components.
+Do not use objects to specify these properties:

     <!-- tab: App.js -->// Incorrect:
     function App() {